bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 # Disable Obsolete and Unneeded Services on the Seagate Central
-The Seagate Central comes with a number of services that are not useful to everyone.
+The Seagate Central comes with a number of services that have become obselete and with other services that are not useful to everyone

 Some of these services continue to utilize CPU and memory even when they are marked as disabled with the Seagate Central Web Management